stouch/docs/advanced/source.md

 ### Requirements

 The application is built with [Vue.js](https://vuejs.org) and heavily relies on [Node.js](https://nodejs.org) to be bundled / transpiled to browser-usable code.
-In order to work on Directus, you need [Node.js](https://nodejs.org) v8.11.3 or higher (preferably v10.6+).
+In order to work on Directus, you need [Node.js](https://nodejs.org) v12.x or higher.

 The application source code is being hosted in the [directus/app](https://github.com/directus/app) repo on GitHub.